 Do you need Florida Boating education?

-You need education if you were born after Jan.
+You need education if you were born on or after Jan.
 1, 1988, and will be operating a motorized boat of 10 hp or more in Florida.

-You do not have to be a resident of Florida to take the online course.
+You do not have to be a resident of Florida to take this online course.

 Boating education is currently required in several U.S. states and Canadian provinces.